Mahendradatta: Marriage and reign

+Epigraphic and archaeological evidence

+Mahendradatta (Gunapriya Dharmapatni) is documented in several Old Balinese inscriptions, including the Serahi inscription dated 993 CE, the Buahan inscription dated 994 CE, and the Pucangan inscription (also known as the Calcutta Stone) from 1041 CE.
+In a number of these records, her name appears before that of her husband Udayana Warmadewa, reflecting her prominent status as a member of the East Javanese Isyana dynasty.
+She was the daughter of Sri Makutawangsa Wardhana, a descendant of Mpu Sindok (Maharaja Isyana), the founder of the dynasty in the 10th century.

+Archaeological remains associated with the period of Mahendradatta and Udayana are concentrated in the Pakerisan and Petanu river valleys and the highland regions of Tampaksiring, Pejeng, Bedulu, and Kintamani.
+These areas contain Old Bali temples such as Gunung Kawi, Kerobokan, Kelebutan, and Jukut Paku, which reflect the religious and cultural landscape of early Balinese Hinduism (often described in lontar scripts as Agama Tirtha).

 Religious adherent

 Mahendradatta is known for her devotion to Durga.
 She was believed to bring the cult of Durga to Bali from Java.
 Although Durga is known as the consort of Shiva, in ancient Javanese and Balinese traditions, Durga is depicted as having a fierce nature, in contrast to another shakti; the benevolent Vishnu's consort Lakshmi.
 The cult of Durga is traditionally linked with sacrifice, black magic, and witchcraft.
 This led to the unpopular depiction of her, that later associated with Rangda, the evil witch in Balinese mythology.

 After she died in 1011 CE, she was deified and depicted as Durga Mahisashuramardini (Durga as the slayer of Bull-demon), entombed in the temple within Pura Bukit Dharma Kutri, located in Buruan village, Blahbatu, Gianyar Regency, Bali.
 Within this Balinese temple compound, exist several Hindu-Buddhist statues dated from around 10th to 13th century.
 Those include, but not limited to the depictions of Amoghapasa, Ganesha, Bhatara, Durga Mahisasuramardhini, and Buddha.